exiele/calltarget/README.md

 # calltarget
-World of Warcraft addon for easier target calling on rated battlegrounds use /calltarget to put a icon on someone's head
+World of Warcraft addon for easier target calling on rated battlegrounds.
+Use /calltarget to put a icon on someone's head